 However, with the introduction of Microsoft Windows and GUI based applications, telephone support without remote access to a user's computer became more difficult.
 One of the earliest pieces of software to provide remote access to a user's computer was pcAnywhere.
 This required a client to be installed on each computer which needed to be accessed but allowed full access to the remote PC for support purposes.

-With the introduction of Microsoft Windows 2000 Professional and then continuing with Microsoft Windows XP and Microsoft Windows Vista, remote desktop support was provided via the inclusion of Remote Assistance (for shared support sessions) and Remote Desktop (for remote administration).
+With the introduction of Microsoft Windows 2000 Professional and all later versions through to Windows 10, remote desktop support was provided via the inclusion of Remote Assistance (for shared support sessions) and Remote Desktop (for remote administration).
 This service uses the RDP protocol and doesn't require any additional client software to be installed.
 The service is also provided in Microsoft's server operating systems.
 RDP client software is also available for Apple's Mac OS X operating system.
 RDP works well, even over slow internet links.

 Open source remote support software has also been developed.
 The most commonly used is VNC, which is available in a variety of free and paid-for versions (such as TightVNC, UltraVNC and RealVNC).
 Similarly to pcAnywhere, VNC requires a client application to be installed.
 However, one major benefit is that there are versions for most operating systems, including Microsoft Windows, Apple Mac OS X, Linux and Unix.
 VNC is generally slower that RDP and can be difficult to use over slow internet links.